 Landholding by Immigrants legislation is currently in the Immigration Ordinance, 2011 Part 6.
 This was reviewed in 2023 at the time of the development of the Immigration Policy Proposal, August 2023.
 Depending on the decision made about immigration policy it will need a fresh review and removed from immigration legislation.
-Currently a licence is required from the Immigration Control Board if an immigrant wishes to acquire any land even if the cumulative landholding of the controlled immigrant will as a result exceed 2 acres or if a person wants to hold the land in trust for an immigrant.
-The objectives and principle of the Immigrants Landholding Policy should closely reflect that of immigration policy (Section 1.5), which is to open up the island.
+The objectives and principle of the Immigrants Landholding Policy should closely reflect that of immigration policy (Section 2.1), which is to open up the island.